Reed/Niland Corner

-The Reed/Niland Corner is a historic "One-Stop" gas station complex located in Colo, Iowa.
+The Reed-Niland Corner is a historic "One-Stop" gas station complex located in Colo, Iowa.
 The complex is located on the junction of the Lincoln Highway and the Jefferson Highway.
 The corner consists of a historic gas station, Niland's Cafe, and the Colo Motel.
+Today, it is one of the few surviving complete examples of this type of highway service complex in the United States.